gap-system/gap-distribution/DistributionUpdate/PackageUpdate/README.md

 * Environment variables should be set in `setvarpkg`.
 Usually you need to do this only once while setting up the system.

-* Currently paths specified there start  with `/circa/home/gap-jenkins/workspace/` because this is the path used by Jenkins.
+* Currently paths specified there start  with `/circa/scratch/gap-jenkins/workspace/` because this is the path used by Jenkins.
 Do not change them as this will break Jenkins jobs.
-The best way to test the package update tools locally is to create the `/circa/home/gap-jenkins/workspace/` directory on your computer.
+The best way to test the package update tools locally is to create the `/circa/scratch/gap-jenkins/workspace/` directory on your computer.

 * package release repositories (i.e. repositories to store released versions of GAP packages; NOT their development repositories) are located in the `/circa/home/gap-jenkins/gap-packages-archive` directory on the Jenkins slave.
-  If you clone them to use and test the system locally, the best way to do it is to create the `/circa/home/gap-jenkins/workspace/` directory on your computer.
+  If you clone them to use and test thDistributionUpdate/README.mde system locally, the best way to do it is to create the `/circa/scratch/gap-jenkins/workspace/` directory on your computer.

 # Adding new package for the redistribution